donmccaughey/alloc_or_die/README.md

 Alloc_or_die performs two functions:

   1. It checks for memory allocation failure and exits if allocation fails.
-  2. It optionally keeps a tally of memory allocations and warns about leaks.
+  2. It keeps a tally of memory allocations and warns about leaks.

 License